bit101/farewell/README.md

 I am no longer using github to host any of my personal code.
 It has all been migrated to https://codeberg.org/bit101

 When I started the migration, I had 120-something repos.
 Some of them were just very old.
 I deleted a lot and consolidated a bunch.
 What's left is stuff that I think will possibly be relevant - either to myself or maybe to someone else.
 I wound up with less than 70 repos, including a handful of private ones.
-Sorry if there is some library that you actualy use.
+Sorry if some library that you actually use has gone missing.
 Everything was be a straight migration, so you should be able to simply update the repo endpoint from github.com to codeberg.org and all else should work.

 Why am I doing this?
 I'm just not comfortable keeping my code on github anymore.